nesi/ml102_workshop/NOTES.md

 - `layers.Rescaling` replaced with `layers.experimental.preprocessing.Rescaling`
 - use `layers.experimental.preprocessing` for data augmentation

-This is a temporary soultion, a better long-term solution is to update TF on NeSI.
+This is a temporary solution, a better long-term solution is to update TF on NeSI.